 At the age of 20, Cora Belle Eayrs married Walter F. Ducharme of Lowell in July 1909.
 They had one son, Walter Frederick, born April 1910.
 This was a short marriage which ended in divorce.
 In February 1919 Cora Belle married Orin Moody from Rhode Island.
 The Eayrs home on River Road became the childhood home of Walter Frederick, his mother Cora Belle, and his step-father Orin Moody.
 Orin worked at the mill until it was sold.
 The homestead was sold by Moody in April 1939 after living there more than 20 years.

 To bring the descendants of Edward Foster Eayrs and Augusta Charlotte Ford up to the present time we find that Walter Frederick Ducharme married Eva Veronica Frenette, a native of Quebec Canada, on November 1927.
-Their family consisted of Lena, Walter (Sonny), Sylvia, and Joan each of whom remained in Hudson.
+Their family consisted of Lena, Walter (Sonny), Richard (who died while serving in the Korean War), Doris, H. Eugene, Sylvia, and Joan.

 Getting back to the mill and Eayrs homestead.
 The Eayrs homestead located east of the pond on River Road remains today remodeled into three apartments.
 The photo of the Eayers Homestead if from the Historical Society collection complements of the Ducharme family.